-- Continued collection measures by staff will keep revenues stable. - Administration will continue to recommend utility rate increases to ensure financial stability and infrastructure needs. - Engage in infrastructure improvements to encourage development. - The Town Council will consistently review the voluntary annexation petitions and consider administrative recommendations concerning the - Engage in Economic Development activities with our County partners to increase tax base within the city limits. - Engage in land use planning initiatives to further enable development and workforce housing to increase tax base.
+- Continued collection measures by staff will keep revenues stable. - Administration will recommend utility rate increases based on plan recommendations for infrastructure needs. - Continue planning projects for infrastructure improvements to encourage development. - Continue to follow recommendations of Yancey County's strategic plan, as well as the new 2021 Town of Burnsville's Land Use Plan to increase tax base within the city limits. - Updated the Zoning Ordinance to be more development friendly.